Pacific Sea Nettle (Chrysaora fuscescens)

 Swimming pacific sea nettle (photo credit: Zoe O’Toole)

 Habitat: As their name suggests, Pacific sea nettles are found in the Pacific Ocean, usually along the coastlines of California and Oregon.
-They are less commonly found further north or south of these two states as well as across the Pacific Ocean along Japan’s coast.
-During colder seasons like fall and winter, these jellies stay near the surface of the water, but in the warmer spring and summer seasons they gather in swarms deeper down in the ocean.
+They are less commonly found further north or south of these two states.
+During colder seasons like fall and winter, these jellies stay near shore on the surface of the water, but in the warmer spring and summer seasons they gather in swarms in deep ocean waters.

 Diet: Pacific sea nettles are carnivores that feed on other jellies and a variety of zooplankton, which also includes other jellies, larval marine creatures, the eggs of marine creatures, and pelagic snails.
 They catch their prey by spreading out their tentacles and oral arms in the water, and once they catch something they paralyze it with stinging cells called nematocysts.
 Their food is then digested in their gastrovascular cavity, which is like their stomach.
 If they catch larger prey, then food will be partially digested by the oral arms before entering the gastrovascular cavity.